lana855/Pathfinding-Game/README.md

 Implements Dijkstra’s algorithm to find the hidden paths from the start point to the end point.

 ### `Hidden(const wstring& name)`
-Displays a hidden achievement message with ASCII art when the user completes the path correctly.
+Displays a hidden achievement message with Unicode art when the user completes the path correctly.

 ### `main()`
 This is the entry point where the grid is set up, the user interacts with the game, and the pathfinding process happens.